 Injunctions

-The statute of limitations is suspended during the time when the start of any action is stayed by injunction.
+The statute of limitations is suspended when the start of any action is stayed by injunction.
 In personal injury law, an injunction is a legal remedy that involves a court order directing a person to stop a certain behavior.

 If someone is experiencing harm due to recurring actions like ongoing negligence or environmental hazards, they can request an injunction.
 This legal measure aims to stop the responsible party from continuing the reckless conduct.